 Idea: check to see what planned activities you can register your kids for in advance.
 There are all kinds of things, both for free and at an additional cost that your little people might enjoy (like surfing lessons with Chip and Dale!)

 Finally we’ve found a waterpark situation the kids both think is awesome.
-In the very center of Disney’s Aulani is the Waikolohe waterpark/pools.
+In the very center of Disney’s Aulani Resort is the Waikolohe waterpark/pools.
 With several pools, hot tubs, a splash pad, water feature playground-type structure, waterslides and a lazy river, it’s everything you could want with kids.
 It’s even better than the pools at Disney’s Art of Animation Resort at Disney World.

-The biggest hits with our kids (2 and 6 years old) were the splash pad and the lazy river.
+The biggest hits with our kids were the splash pad and the lazy river.
 The splash pad is great for just chillin’ out in a place with no more than 2″ of water and endless entertainment of fountains.
 The lazy river is perfect for non-stop surprises around every corner, from waterfalls and geysers to spotting Mickey Mouse or Goofy from an inner tube.